Fiona nears Dominican Republic after pounding Puerto Rico

 No deaths have been reported, but authorities in the U.S. territory said it was too early to estimate the damage from a storm that was still forecast to unleash torrential rain across Puerto Rico on Monday.

-Up to 30 inches (76 centimeters) was forecast for Puerto Rico’s eastern and southern regions.
+Up to 30 inches was forecast for Puerto Rico’s eastern and southern regions.

 “It’s important people understand that this is not over,” said Ernesto Morales, a meteorologist with the National Weather Service in San Juan.